 In-House Research by a Targeted Business

 Targeted businesses, at the discretion of the AEDC Executive Director, may be offered income tax credits equal to 33% of the qualified research and development expenditures incurred each year for up to five years.
 The application for this income tax credit shall include a project plan, which clearly identifies the intent of the project, the expenditures planned, the start and end dates of the project and an estimate of total project costs.

-Qualified research expenditures include in-house expenses for taxable wages paid and supplies used in the conduct of qualified research.
+Qualified research expenditures include in-house expenses for taxable wages paid to a full-time permanent employee or "contractual employee," as defined in the Act, for performing qualified services.
 Qualified research must satisfy all of the following tests in order to qualify:

 Income tax credit for research and development earned by targeted businesses may be sold.
 The business must make an application to AEDC for the sale of credits earned under this section.
 Upon application and approval by AEDC, the business may sell earned income tax credits.

 A targeted business earning research and development tax credits is prohibited from earning job creation tax credits, as authorized by § 15-4-2709 or research tax credits as authorized by § 15-4-2708(a), for the same expenditure.

 Combination with other incentives: The income tax credit for research by a targeted business authorized by 15-4-2708(c) may not be used with: